schematics/schematics/README.md

 model, you want to check validation for just the field the client is updating and tell your database to store just that field.

-structures offers a few classmethods to facilitate this.
+schematics offers a few classmethods to facilitate this.

 ### Class Level Validation